-This minor, open to any graduate student, is designed to strengthen the written, oral, and visual communication skills of students majoring in the sciences, engineering, management, information systems, or other fields.
-The minor, which is also available online, will be particularly useful for those students who will pursue the “paper option” thesis or dissertation.
-The minor will also be beneficial to those students who will make oral or poster presentations at technical conferences, write journal articles, prepare research proposals, design technical web pages, or prepare technical marketing information.
+This minor, open to any graduate student, is designed to strengthen the written, oral, and visual communication skills of students majoring in the sciences, engineering, management, information systems, and other fields.
+The minor will be particularly useful for students who are pursuing the “paper option” thesis or dissertation as well as students who will make oral or poster presentations at technical conferences, write journal articles, prepare research proposals, design technical web pages, or prepare technical marketing information.

-The program requires a minimum of 12 hours of credit (excluding all courses taken for undergraduate credit): a minimum of six hours of 3000- or 5000-level courses with the TCH COM designation and at least six additional hours of technical communication–intensive courses.
-The additional courses may come from courses with the TCH COM designation, the list of approved technical communication– intensive courses (see below), and/or technical communication–intensive courses in any academic discipline with the approval of the minor advisor and the Minor Advisory Committee.
+The program requires a minimum of 12 hours of credit (excluding all courses taken for undergraduate credit): at least six hours of 3000- or 5000-level courses with the TCH COM designation and at least six hours of technical communication–intensive courses from the approved list (see below).
+Other courses may be added to the list with the approval of the minor advisor and the Minor Advisory Committee.

-Students can elect to pursue this minor at any point during their graduate studies by submitting the Application for a Designated Graduate Minor form (available at http://registrar.mst.edu/media/administrative/registrar/documents/gradminorapp.pdf) to the Department of English and Technical Communication.
-Upon application, each student will be assigned a minor advisor who will work with the student to develop a proposed list of courses to fulfill the program requirements.
+A student may declare this minor at any point during his or her graduate studies by submitting an application form (available at http://registrar.mst.edu/media/administrative/registrar/documents/gradminorapp.pdf) to the Department of English and Technical Communication.
+The student will be assigned a minor advisor, and together they will select and declare the courses.

 Approved Technical Communication–Intensive Courses: